-The parish was erected in 1927 as St. Roch Parish, when the mass was still said in Latin, sermons where in both English and French.
+The parish was erected in 1927 as St. Roch Parish when the mass was still said in Latin, sermons were in both English and French.

 When mass began to be in the vernacular, the masses alternated.
 The English-speaking population grew quite rapidly at this time, so on February 24, 1959, the Parish of St. Francis of Assisi was inaugurated by Paul Emile Cardinal Leger, with Father Richard King as its first pastor.
 Mass was said in the basement of the church until the following year when the parishioners of St. Roch built a new, modern church at the corner of the street and the original church became the parish church of St. Francis of Assisi.

 Father Costigan was pastor until his death in February 1998.
-From that year until today, St. Francis of Assisi Parish had not had a live-in pastor.
+From that year until 2007, St. Francis of Assisi Parish had not had a live-in pastor.
 Father John Lyng took over the administration of the parish and also provided the congregation with weekend and holiday ministry.
 The turnover of administrators was frequent, as the priests serving at our parish were pastors or administrators of other parishes.
-Following Father John Lyng as administrator were Father Fred Kirouac, Msgr.
+Following Father John Lyng as administrator was Father Fred Kirouac, Msgr.
 Robert Harris and Msgr.
 Sean Harty.
-Other priests whom have served as occasional ministry are; Father Joey Powers, Father David Kiyingi, Father Emmet Johns, Father Denis Daniels, Father Herbert Schulz, Father Louis Robert of St. Roch Parish.
+Other priests who have served as an occasional ministry are; Father Joey Powers, Father David Kiyingi, Father Emmet Johns, Father Denis Daniels, Father Herbert Schulz, Father Louis Robert of St. Roch Parish.